evm

 }

-It's executed in the same cache context as the EVM transaction, if it returns an error, the whole EVM transaction is reverted, if the hook implementor doesn't want to revert the tx, they can always return nil instead.
+if the hook implementor doesn't want to revert the tx, they can always return nil

-The error returned by the hooks is translated to a VM error failed to process native logs, the detailed error message is stored in the return value.
 The message is sent to native modules asynchronously, there's no way for the caller to catch and recover the error.

 Use Case: Call Native ERC20 Module on Evmos

-You can define and emit a Transfer log signature in the smart contract like this:
+log signature in the smart contract like this:

 event Transfer(address indexed from, address indexed to, uint256 value);